javascript-tutorial/en.javascript.info/1-js/05-data-types/02-number/article.md

     alert( sum.toFixed(2) ); // 0.30
     ```

     Please note that `toFixed` always returns a string.
 It ensures that it has 2 digits after the decimal point.
 That's actually convenient if we have an e-shopping and need to show `$0.30`.
-For other cases we can use the unary plus to coerce it into a number:
+For other cases, we can use the unary plus to coerce it into a number:

     ```js run
     let sum = 0.1 + 0.2;
     alert( +sum.toFixed(2) ); // 0.3
     ```

-2. We can temporarily turn numbers into integers for the maths and then go back.
-That would looks like this:
+2. We can temporarily turn numbers into integers for the maths and then revert it back.
+It works like this:

     ```js run
     alert( (0.1*10 + 0.2*10) / 10 ); // 0.3
     ```

-    It works, because when we get `0.1*10 = 1` and `0.2 * 10 = 2` then both numbers are integers, there's no precision loss for them.
+    This works because when we do `0.1*10 = 1` and `0.2 * 10 = 2` then both numbers become integers, and there's no precision loss.

-3. If it's a shop, then the most radical solution would be to store all prices in cents.
-No fractions at all.
+3. If it's we were dealing with a shop, then the most radical solution would be to store all prices in cents and use no fractions at all.
 But what if we apply a discount of 30%?
-In practice, totally evading fractions is rarely feasible, so the solutions listed above are here to help.
+In practice, totally evading fractions is rarely feasible, so the solutions above help avoid this pitfall.

 ````smart header="The funny thing"
 Try running this: